zwhan166/integration-test-python-behave/README.md

 * selenium, >=3.141.0
 * requests, >=2.24.0

-The test library in this solution will try to insall these libaries.
+The project will try to insall these libaries automatically.

 ## Installation